|About Mort Künstler

 In 2013, Künstler began a major body of work on the American Revolution.
 The book The New Nation: The Creation of the United States in Paintings and Eyewitness Accounts – The Art of Mort Künstler was published by Sterling Publishing featuring these new works in October 2014.

-The Norman Rockwell Museum in Stockbridge, Massachusetts will be having a major retrospective exhibit of Mr. Künstler's paintings from November 2014 to March 2015.
-The exhibit titled Mort Künstler: The Art of Adventure will have over 80 pieces from early childhood work through his most recent works.
-This exhibit will travel throughout the country.
+The Norman Rockwell Museum in Stockbridge, Massachusetts held a major retrospective exhibit of Mr. Künstler's paintings from November 2014 to March 2015.
+The exhibit titled Mort Künstler: The Art of Adventure includes over 80 pieces from early childhood work through his most recent works.
+The traveling exhibit will be on view at the Museum of the Shenandoah Valley in Winchester, VA from May 9 thru August 2, 2015.
+It will then travel to The Citadelle Art Foundation in Canadian, TX where it will be on view from September 3 thru November 15, 2015.

 Probably no other artist in our nation's history has recorded so many events in American history and certainly no one has painted them with the extraordinary authenticity and drama as Mort Künstler.